Conditions for successful data assimilation: Introduction

-To avoid confusion, we wish to point out here that the effective dimension defined in this paper is different from the effective dimension introduced in \cite{Bickel,Bickel2,BickelBootstrap,Snyder}.
-The effective dimension in\cite{Bickel,Bickel2,BickelBootstrap,Snyder} is connected to particle filters, whereas the effective dimension defined in this paper is a characteristic of the model and data stream, i.e. independent of the algorithm for data assimilation.
-We show in particular that the effective dimension (as defined here) is well-bounded for realistic models and that numerical data assimilation can be successful in these cases, even if the number of variables to be estimated is large (i.e. a moderate effective dimension in our sense can imply a small effective dimension in the sense of \cite{Bickel,Bickel2,BickelBootstrap,Snyder}.
+The effective dimension defined in the present paper is different from the effective dimensions introduced in \cite{Bickel,Bickel2,BickelBootstrap,Snyder}.
+The effective dimensions in\cite{Bickel,Bickel2,BickelBootstrap,Snyder} are defined for particular particle filters, whereas the effective dimension defined in the present paper is a characteristic of the model and data stream, i.e. independent of the data assimilation algorithm used.
+We show in particular that the effective dimension (as defined in the present paper) remains moderate for realistic models, even when the state dimension is large (asymptotically infinite), and that numerical data assimilation can be successful in these cases; in particular, a moderate effective dimension in our sense can imply moderate effective dimensions in the sense of \cite{Bickel,Bickel2,BickelBootstrap,Snyder} for a suitable algorithm.